 We don’t find a ton of electrical issues with infrared cameras, but we do find them.
 When breakers are warm, as seen on the infrared camera, sometimes it’s no big deal, sometimes it is.
 To know the difference, one must also use an amp meter to determine whether the circuit is overloaded or not.
 And by also scanning electric panels with an infrared camera we can easily identify overheated conductors or circuit breakers.

-infrared cameras can be used to quickly determine whether ceiling stains are active or not.
-This isn't a definite test for moisture, but when a ceiling is all the same temperature, it's highly unlikely that the ceiling is wet.
+Infrared cameras can be used to quickly determine whether ceiling stains are active or not.
+This isn’t a definitive test for moisture, but when a ceiling is all the same temperature, it’s highly unlikely that the ceiling is wet.

 Knowing how to use an infrared camera and what to look for is not as easy as it looks.
 Make sure to hire a infrared trained home inspector.